 Copier Service: Located on the first floor across from the AV Center are copiers which serve both library users and the library staff.
 Please give careful attention to the policy and procedures for the use of this service, and follow them precisely.

-Typing Rooms: Three typing rooms - one on second floor, two on third floor - are furnished with typewriters for personal use.
+Typing Rooms: Two typing rooms on third floor are furnished with typewriters for personal use.
 Request a key at the Circulation Desk.